adam-coster/adam-coster/projects/site/src/routes/blog/(posts)/inflation-based-compensation/+page.md

 As a consequence, if you had the same absolute compensation in January 2020 as you did in December 2023, you *experienced* a 16% pay cut.

-Once we realized just how big of an impact this was making on our employees (and ourselves, since we we're employees, too!), we decided to change our compensation mechanism to ensure that it *always* accounted for inflation.
+Once we realized just how big of an impact this was making on our employees (and ourselves, since we're employees, too!), we decided to change our compensation mechanism to ensure that it *always* accounted for inflation.
 That way we could be sure that we were, at the very least, always providing our employees with the buying power we'd originally offered when they joined our team.

 A quick aside: Yes, it's not *our* fault, as the employer, that inflation shot up so aggressively.
 (Though it [*is* the fault of some other companies](https://www.axios.com/2023/05/18/once-a-fringe-theory-greedflation-gets-its-due).)
 Just as it's not our fault that our idiotic U.S. health care system ties health care to employment, putting us on the hook for that, too.
 Certainly, it sucks that the cost of running a business constantly goes up, and up, and up.
 But being a good employer means that we have to account for the dumb reality that others have built for us.